gnecochea/naive-bayes-civilization-app/README.md

 - Fairly simple: We tried the script against Homework 9 Question 2
 - Other than checking its mathematical correctness, we could have created a test-train split of the data
   - This was the biggest gap in our project
+  - We ran out of time because the data trasnformation process itself was very difficult

 # Conclusion and Future Work
 - Choosing features is very difficult, as is transforming data